MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/best-practices-dev.md

 ### Image types and file sizes

 There are three aspects that are important when determining the file size of an image:

 - The resolution of the image (width and height).
 - How the image is encoded (JPEG, GIF, or PNG).
 - The quality parameter (JPEG only).

 JPEG uses lossy compression that decreases the file size by discarding image detail.
 The amount of detail discarded is controlled by the quality parameter, which is a number between 0 and 100, with 100 being the best quality.
-A lower quality parameter number results in a lower quality image, but also a smaller file size.
+A lower-quality parameter number results in a lower-quality image, but also a smaller file size.

 PNG is a lossless format, so no image detail is lost but the image file size will be larger.
 For images with text, sharp lines, or color gradients, PNG may be a better choice because the JPEG format may show undesirable artifacts as a result of the lossy compression.

 GIF is also a lossless format, but it only supports 256 colors in a single image.
 For images with text or sharp lines that also don't have many colors, GIF may be a better format choice over PNG or JPEG.
 GIF also has support for simple animations.